Covid-19 information

 - Ministry of HealthCOVID-19: Restrictions applying in schools and universities as from 3 November 202002.11.2020

-- Ministry of Industries and Innovation, Ministry of Justice, Ministry of Finance and Economic AffairsIcelandic measures for remote workers put in place27.10.2020
+- Ministry of Food٫ Agriculture and Fisheries, Ministry of Justice, Ministry of Finance and Economic AffairsIcelandic measures for remote workers put in place27.10.2020

 - Ministry of Finance and Economic AffairsFitch Ratings Affirms Iceland´s ratings at A, outlook negative23.10.2020